 The 2020 initiative is a strategic vision that outlines the knowledge, skills and educational experiences Hilliard City Schools’ students need to globally compete in the 21st century.
 This ongoing focus provides a framework for how Hilliard City Schools educates students, allocates its resources and what the community expects from a truly high achieving school system.

 This is the next step in creating opportunities for 21st century learning for students.
-The Innovative Learning Center is focused on research-based strategic planning that is fiscally, operationally and educationally responsible.
+The ILC is focused on research-based strategic planning that is fiscally, operationally and educationally responsible.
 It meets the key findings of two community and staff committees and honors the core values of this community.